Jumanji: Jumanji: The Next Level (2019)

-Untitled Jumanji: The Next Level sequel (2026)
+Jumanji: Open World (2026)

 In December 2019, Dwayne Johnson revealed that the next installment in the franchise would reveal that the villain from The Next Level, Jurgen the Brutal, was an avatar in the game and that the identity of the player controlling him would be explored.

 In March 2020, Jake Kasdan confirmed early developments for a follow-up film.
 Kasdan confirmed plans to maintain the core cast of the previous two films.
 The following month, the filmmaker stated that the story for the next installment was in development.
 It was later reported that the follow-up film was delayed due to the COVID-19 pandemic.
-In October 2022, producer Hiram Garcia stated that Kasdan will prioritize the next Jumanji movie, following the completion of his directorial responsibilities on Red One (2024).
+In October 2022, producer Hiram Garcia stated that Kasdan would prioritize the next Jumanji movie, following the completion of his directorial responsibilities on Red One (2024).
 In March 2023, cast member Kevin Hart indicated that the film currently in development would be the final film in the series.
 In October 2024, the movie was given a release date.
 Marketing commenced for the project with a promotional poster release at the 2025 CinemaCon.
-By November of the same year, Kasdan expressed interest in having Kirsten Dunst and Bonnie Hunt reprise their roles from the original film.
+By November 2024, Kasdan expressed interest in having Kirsten Dunst and Bonnie Hunt reprise their roles from the original film.

 In October 2025, it was announced that Brittany O'Grady and Burn Gorman had joined the cast; with principal photography scheduled to commence the following month.

-The untitled Jumanji: The Next Level sequel is scheduled to be released theatrically on December 11, 2026.
+Jumanji: Open World was scheduled to be released theatrically on December 11, 2026.
+On March 24, 2026, the release date was delayed by two weeks to its current release date of December 25, 2026.